• Home

 C. Governance Model

-Users and developers of ICA-AtoM sofware are free to use it as they see fit under the open terms of the GPL v.2 license.
+Users and developers of ICA-AtoM sofware are free to use it as they see fit under the open terms of the AGPL-3 license.
 However, the formal objectives and activities of the ICA-AtoM Project will be established by the ICA-AtoM Steering Committee.
 The ICA-AtoM Steering Committee reports regularly to the ICA Executive Board.

-The members of the ICA-AtoM Steering Committee are:
+Members of the ICA-AtoM Steering Committee include:

-As the ICA Secretrary-General and chair of the ICA-AtoM Steering Committee, David Leitch provides executive direction for the project while Artefactual Systems is currently the primary contractor, managing the day-to-day software development and user community support.
+As the ICA Secretrary-General and chair of the ICA-AtoM Steering Committee, David Leitch provides executive direction for the project while Artefactual Systems is the primary contractor, managing the day-to-day software development and user community support.
 Rob Mildren is the technical liaison between the ICA-AtoM Steering Committee and Artefactual Systems.

 D. Software License